Agrover112/fliscopt/docs/README.md

 * [PyPi Project Page](https://pypi.org/project/fliscopt/) -> Find meta information & dependencies here

 # Algorithms available
-* [All algorithms](/fliscopt/docs/algorithms) -> Descriptions of all algorithms with relevant params
+* [All algorithms](/fliscopt/docs/algolist) -> Descriptions of all algorithms with relevant params
-* [Genetic Algorithms](/fliscopt/docs/genetic) -> Solving both constrained & unconstrained optimisation problems
+* [Genetic Algorithms](/fliscopt/docs/genetic-algorithms) -> Solving both constrained & unconstrained optimisation problems
+* [Genetic Reversal](/fliscopt/docs/genetic-reversal) -> Introducing switching to genetic algorithms
 * [Iterated chaining](/fliscopt/docs/iterated-chaining) -> Chaining procedure inspired by Nevergrad
 * [What is switching?](/fliscopt/docs/switching) -> A guide for what switching is and how it's used